 What can one say about Chong Kneas, if one really had to be polite about it.
 It’s a sort of port and long canal about 12 kilometres from Siem Reap, flanked by scrubby green-brown banks to the west side of which you can see the edges of part of the floating forest that makes the Tonle Sap Lake such a richly abundant source of food.
 Along the top of the east bank, depending on the time of year ...
 Read more about Chong Khneas .

 The Lotus Farm is a 20-acre lake producing thousands of gorgeous lotus flowers, all harvested to create a unique, silk-like textile, and was set up by local brand Samatoa in ...
 Read more about Lotus Farm .

-Getting out into the countryside for scenes of rural life, where ox carts trundle along against a backdrop of vivid green rice fields sprinkled with quaint, quiet villages, is one of the most worthwhile ways to spend your time around Siem Reap and a great reason to add another day in Cambodia into your itinerary.
-But the sleepy pace of the countryside need not be reflected in your choice of ...
+Getting out into the countryside for scenes of rural life, where ox carts trundle along against a backdrop of vibrant green rice fields sprinkled with quaint, quiet villages, is one of the loveliest ways to spend your time around Siem Reap and a great reason to add another day in Cambodia into your itinerary.
+But the sleepy pace of the countryside need not be reflected in your choice of transport ...
 Read more about Quad biking .